 During the weekends, there will be two full-day excursions in Potsdam, Berlin and surroundings.
-There will also be a 3 days scientific excursion by bus, visiting Freiberg, the Continental Deep Drilling Site (KTB), and the Wiechert museum in Göttingen.
+There will also be a 2 days scientific excursion by bus.
 During this excursion the participants may have to sleep in double rooms.
 For details see the annexed programme.